Hail: Hazards

 Hail can cause serious damage, notably to automobiles, aircraft, skylights, glass-roofed structures, livestock, and most commonly, crops.
 Hail damage to roofs often goes unnoticed until further structural damage is seen, such as leaks or cracks.
 It is hardest to recognize hail damage on shingled roofs and flat roofs, but all roofs have their own hail damage detection problems.
 Metal roofs are fairly resistant to hail damage, but may accumulate cosmetic damage in the form of dents and damaged coatings.
 In 2023, hailstorms cost the United States $46 billion in damage to cars, roofs, and crops, according to the Insurance Institute for Business & Home Safety (IBHS).

 Hail is one of the most significant thunderstorm hazards to aircraft.
 When hailstones exceed 0.5 in in diameter, planes can be seriously damaged within seconds.
 The hailstones accumulating on the ground can also be hazardous to landing aircraft.
 Hail is a common nuisance to drivers of automobiles, severely denting the vehicle and cracking or even shattering windshields and windows unless parked in a garage or covered with a shielding material.
 Wheat, corn, soybeans, and tobacco are the most sensitive crops to hail damage.
 Hail is one of Canada's most expensive hazards.

 Massive hailstones have been known to cause concussions or fatal head trauma to people caught outside without shelter.
 Hailstorms have been the cause of costly and deadly events throughout history.
 Some researchers have suggested that a hail storm was the cause of the deaths of several hundred nomads around the 9th century in Roopkund, Uttarakhand, India, though this has been disputed.
-On April 30, 1888 a severe hailstorm killed more than 200 people in the Moradabad district of India.
-Fatal injuries are more rare in the modern era; in the US for example, despite hail causing billions of dollars in damage every year and large hail (>2 in diameter) being fairly common, only three people have been known to be struck and killed by hail since modern records have been kept.
+On April 30, 1888, a severe hailstorm killed more than 200 people in the Moradabad district of India.
+Fatal injuries are more rare in the modern era; in the US, for example, despite hail causing billions of dollars in damage every year and large hail (>2 in in diameter) being fairly common, only three people have been known to be struck and killed by hail since modern records have been kept.